maxmheinze/bacthesis/data/documentation.md

  * `life_exp_birth`: Life expectancy at birth.
 [Years]
  * `hdi`: Human Development Index as calculated by BPS.
 [1]

-**Comments:** I downloaded the data from BPS's site in as XSLX, merged the files into one workbook manually in Excel and converted them into long format using an R script.
+**Comments:** I downloaded the data from BPS's site as XSLX, merged the files into one workbook manually in Excel and converted them into long format using an R script.
 The exported RDS and CSV files are in this directory.